MohammadParsaTheFirst/HeadBall-Project-Game-C-SDL2/README.md

 - **Ball Interaction**: The ball is thrown from the center of the field at the start and after each goal.
 The ball's interaction with players is elastic, with a mass ratio of 1:10.
 - **Shooting**: The ball can be shot at fixed angles depending on where it hits the player's foot.
 - **Game End Conditions**: The game ends when a player reaches a specified number of goals.
 If both players have the same number of goals below the final goal count, the game is declared a draw.
+  However the "End Game Criterion" can be choosen in the Menu that pops up before the game starts.
+- **Laguages**: You can change the language in the Main Menu(Persian and English are supported).

 ## Controls
 - **Player 1**: Arrow keys for movement.